PleaseDo666/gangamstyle/docs/authentication/authMethods/email-sms.md

 # SMS / Email Verification

-SMS / Email verification is supported as an `Authentication Method` for obtaining either an `Auth Signature` or `Session Signature`.
+SMS / Email verification is supported as an `Authentication Method` for obtaining either an [Auth Signature](../authSig.md) or [Session Signature](../sessionSigs/getSessionSigs.md).

 In order to use otp verification you must have an `access token` which you can get here.
 Access Tokens must be provided to the `lit-auth-client` when using this `Authentication Method` type.